alexanderpalsson/katacoda-scenarios/qlik-corectl/intro.md

 Hi and welcome to the Qlik corectl introduction tutorial.

 In this tutorial you will learn how to: <br>
-* Create a coreCtl configuration file
+* Create a corectl configuration file
-* Run coreCtl
+* Run corectl
-* Load data with coreCtl
+* Load data with corectl
 * Use the coreClt cli to analyze the data
 * Load objects
 <br>